gilles-guillot/academic-kickstart/content/author/admin/_index.md

 +++

 Born in Lyon, France.
 Academic career in France, Norway and Denmark.
 Founder and principal scientist of Swarm, Copenhagen.
 Visiting scientist in Sweden,  Mexico, Japan and Chile and lecturer for short courses in data analytics methods at all levels in more than ten countries worldwide.
+My professional interests include data mining, stochasting modelling, computational statistical methods, bioinformatics, epidemiology and risk assessment.